Want to develop web, mobile or software applications?

 Industry Research and Development Project

 “The programme was exceptional!
-I loved the group work setup and working closely with clients like Callaghan Innovation and Gamefroot.”John GMSwDev Student
+I loved the group work setup and working closely with clients like Callaghan Innovation and Gamefroot.”JohnMSwDev Student

-“Overall, the programme has exceeded my expectations.
-It’s reconnected me with the industry & encouraged me to attend meetups.”CherylMSwDev Student
+“It's exceeded my expectations, it's reconnected me with the industry and encouraged me to attend meetups.”CherylMSwDev Student